Residential Housing Fire Safety

-Stock Hall, Behnken Hall, Olwell Hall, Hogle Hall, Carleson Hall, and Westminster on the Draw are equipped with fire alarms and full fire sprinkler systems.
+Stock Hall, Behnken Hall, Olwell Hall, Hogle Hall, and Carleson Hall are equipped with fire alarms and full fire sprinkler systems.

 The building alarms sound when a smoke detector in the main corridor of the building is activated or a sprinkler head detects heat or is broken.
 Each individual bedroom and all common areas are equipped with smoke detectors and sprinkler heads.
 All apartments/main corridors of the buildings are equipped with fire extinguishers and alarms.

 Interior room/apartment alarms do not sound the entire building’s alarm when activated.
 The building alarm will activate if a sprinkler head is activated or if a smoke detector in an ADA room is activated.